 All applicants for a producer's licence have to demonstrate to Health Canada that they meet these security requirements.
 Licensed producer sites are subject to compliance and enforcement measures, including regular audits and inspections by Health Canada.

-Licensed producers must also meet other requirements under Good Production Practices under the Marihuana for Medical Purposes Regulations including, but not limited to:
+Licensed producers must also meet other requirements under Good Production Practices under the ACMPR including, but not limited to:

-Under the MMPR, each package of dried marihuana sold to a client needs to be accompanied by a copy of the most current version of the Health Canada document entitled "Information on the Use of Marihuana for Medical Purposes".
-This document provides a summary of the known information about the uses and risks of marihuana for medical purposes so that individuals can be informed about their treatment choice.
+Under the ACMPR, each shipment sold to a client needs to be accompanied by a copy of the most current version of the Health Canada document entitled "Consumer Information - Cannabis (Marihuana, marijuana)".
+This document provides a summary of the known information about the uses and risks of cannabis for medical purposes so that individuals can be informed about their treatment choice.

-The following individuals are required to have a valid security clearance under the Marihuana for Medical Purposes Regulations:
+The following individuals are required to have a valid security clearance under the ACMPR: